rodrigosf672/measure-loading-times/README.md

-# Playwright Loading Time Measurement
+# Playwright Loading Time Measurement of Google.com Page with concurrent 1-5 Users (Simulation)

 ## Overview
 This script measures the loading time of a webpage using Playwright.
 It simulates multiple users accessing a specified URL concurrently and calculates the average loading time over multiple iterations.